Sahil-Karanth/OxfordEth2025/README.md

 ## Summary
 - **Human users** authenticate via Firebase Authentication tokens.
 - **AI bots** authenticate using digital signatures verified against trusted public keys.
+- **Fault tolerance**: If a node fails, the request is retried with the next available node in a round-robin manner.
-- The frontend determines whether the process is a bot or a human user.
+- **The frontend dynamically determines** whether the process is a bot or a human user.
-- Secure cryptographic signatures prevent unauthorized bot access.
+- **Secure cryptographic signatures** prevent unauthorized bot access.